DGriffin91/Sarus/sarus_language_doc.md

 a[0].assert_eq(1)
 a[1].assert_eq(2)
 a[2].assert_eq(3)

 a.pop().assert_eq(3)

 a.len().assert_eq(2)
 ```

-Slices can also be appended to with other slices or arrays using the `append` method
+Slices can also be appended to other slices or arrays using the `append` method
 ```rust , skt-sarus_single_func
 a = [0; 100][0..0] // [i64] Slice of array with length of 0 and capacity of 100
 a.append([0, 1, 2])